Skip to main content

 This diagram shows a triangle representing the connection between Entity (in this example, represented by a person) at the top of the triangle, Authenticator (represented by a key) at the bottom left, and Entity Information (represented by files of information) at the bottom right.

 The connection between Entity and Entity Information is labelled Entity Binding.
 The connection between Entity Information and Authenticator is labelled Authenticator Registration.
-The connection between Authenticator and Entity is Authenticator Binding.
+The connection between Authenticator and Entity is Authenticator Control.

 There is a red circle around Entity Information to indicate the scope of this standard's content in relation to other elements.